JettIsOnTheNet/Awesome-Cheat-Sheets-for-Memory-Hacking/README.md

   * DO NOT LOOK AT YOUR COMPUTER.
   * DO NOT SKIP THIS STEP.

-_Doing this promotes your active recall, a powerful memory retention and recall technique._
+_Doing this promotes active recall, a powerful memory retention and recall technique._

 ## Scan sheets
 * [Go Scan Sheet](https://gist.github.com/JettIsOnTheNet/de2f8b1192de4f7da83b0007825182cd)